Admission and Degree Requirements

 Entering graduate students in voice are expected to have taken the equivalent of one semester each of Italian, French, and German, and two semesters of diction.
 All entering graduate students in voice are given a diagnostic examination consisting of reading in these three languages.
 The examination stresses proficiency in pronunciation and is used to help the student plan a program of study.

 Master of Music

-Most programs of study leading to the Master of Music require between thirty to thirty-six semester hours of coursework depending on the specific degree plan.
+Most programs of study leading to the Master of Music require between 30 to 36 semester hours of coursework depending on the specific degree plan.
 A program with a report in lieu of the thesis is used for musicology, ethnomusicology, music theory, and literature/pedagogy.
 A comprehensive examination is required of all master’s degree candidates, usually in the final semester of study.

 Further information about master’s degrees is given in Degree Requirements.
 Details of departmental requirements in the various areas of concentration are available from the graduate admissions coordinator.

 The Doctor of Philosophy degree in music is offered with major emphases in music and human learning, musicology, ethnomusicology, and music theory.
 Candidates for this degree are required to pass a comprehensive examination and to write a dissertation based on original research.
 Information about requirements in the various areas of concentration is available from the graduate admissions coordinator.